 - can comply with the sponsor duties and responsibilities, and evidencing that compliance, in the timeframe and manner set out in the Sponsor Guidance

 It is the last requirement which creates the biggest challenge for employers, who normally have too much work to do and not enough hours in the day to do it.
 And make no mistake, Sponsor Licence compliance requires serious preparation and meticulous planning.

 The Penalties for Non-Compliance with Home Office Sponsor Licence Rules

-Penalties for failure to comply with Home Office Sponsor Licence rules are severe and may result in business closure sometimes.
+Penalties for failure Need to Comply with Home Office Sponsor Licence rules are severe and may result in business closure sometimes.
 A Civil Penalty Notice can lead to fines of up to £20,000 for each illegal worker.
 Employers who been found to have knowingly employed someone who does not have a legal right to work in the UK, may face five years’ imprisonment and an unlimited fine.